Persistence And Session API

 console.log(usage.totalCostUSD);

 console.log(csv);Use PostgresUsageLogger when you need dashboards, billing reports, or operational monitoring by tenant, model, or session.
+It applies the same sanitizer as ConsoleLogger and stores a sanitized metadata snapshot in its batch queue.

 Build An HTTP Session Layer